alwaysuneven/alwaysuneven.github.io/live_in_the_gallery_4_edition/index.md

     <h5 class="py-3">Anyi Yuan</h5>
     <p>is originally from China and speaks Mandarin, Cantonese and English.
 She is an amateur singer & songwriter and loves dancing, playing guitar and all kinds of sports.
-She enjoys walking around in the city exploring interesting things and she takes active part in various gigs and activities.
-She likes interacting with people from different backgrounds sharing experiences and stories.
+She enjoys interacting with people from different backgrounds sharing experiences and stories.
 She is open to all kinds of arts forms and she believes that she is a good storyteller with her music because she is just ‘herself’
     </p>